Ryanbaiyansong/food_and_class/README.md

 # Website about food or classes

-In Order to run this app, first start your redis server with `./redis-server` in your redis install's src directory.
+In Order to run this application, first start your redis server with `./redis-server` in your redis install's src directory.
 Then in this project's root directory, do `npm start`.

 As I mentioned we use Redis as our cache.
 Here's how to set Redis up on your computer:
 1. Visit [Redis's website](https://redis.io/) and download the latest stable version (as of writing this, 5.0.0).